ClickHouse/ClickHouse/docs/en/faq/integration/json-import.md

 # How to Import JSON Into ClickHouse? {#how-to-import-json-into-clickhouse}

 ClickHouse supports a wide range of [data formats for input and output](../../interfaces/formats.md).
 There are multiple JSON variations among them, but the most commonly used for data ingestion is [JSONEachRow](../../interfaces/formats.md#jsoneachrow).
 It expects one JSON object per row, each object separated by a newline.
+In JSON format, the presence of quotation marks can determine whether the data is a number or a string.
+In the case of a number, you must always interpret it as an enum id.

 ## Examples {#examples}